Charles Alexander Eastman – Sioux Doctor, Author & Reformer

 In 1890, the Ghost Dance religion was spreading among the Sioux.
 Following the vision of a Paiute Indian named Wovoka, the spiritual movement gave hope to Native Americans when conditions were terrible on Indian reservations.
 Wovoka’s vision prophesized that if the Ghost Dance was performed, whites would vanish, the buffalo would return, and Indian land, life, and culture would be restored.
 When the dance spread to the Lakota, the Indian Agents became alarmed.
 Attempting to quell the movement, the army massacred approximately 200 men, women, and children at Wounded Knee.
 Eastman was the only physician to care for those who survived.

-In 1891, Charles married Elaine Goodale of Massachusetts, a poet, and Indian welfare activist.
+In 1891, Charles married Elaine Goodale of Massachusetts, a poet and Indian welfare activist.
 The couple would eventually have six children.
-In 1893 he moved his family to St. Paul, Minnesota, where he started a private practice.
-Unfortunately, the practice was not successful, and financially struggling, his wife encouraged him to write some of the stories of his childhood.
+In 1893, he moved his family to St. Paul, Minnesota, where he started a private practice.
+Unfortunately, the practice was not successful, and, financially struggling, his wife encouraged him to write some of his childhood stories.
 He published his first two articles in 1893 and 1894 in St. Nicholas Magazine.

-In the next four years, Eastman was involved in establishing 32 Indian groups of the Young Men’s Christian Association (YMCA).
+Over the next four years, Eastman helped establish 32 Indian groups of the Young Men’s Christian Association (YMCA).
 In 1899, helped recruit students for the Carlisle Indian Industrial School in Pennsylvania.
-Continuing to write, Eastman published a memoir entitled Indian Boyhood in 1902, which recounted his first fifteen years of life among the Sioux.
-During the next 20 years, he would write ten more books, most concerned with his Native American culture.
+Continuing to write, Eastman published a memoir, Indian Boyhood, in 1902, which recounted his first fifteen years among the Sioux.
+Over the next 20 years, he would write 10 more books, most of which were concerned with his Native American culture.

 His writings and work with the YMCA prompted the founders of the Boy Scouts of America to request his assistance.
 With his fame as an author and lecturer, Eastman was instrumental in promoting that group and the Camp Fire Girls.
 Providing advice to both groups on organizing their summer camps, he directly managed one of the first Boy Scout camps along the shores of the Chesapeake Bay.
-In 1915, the family organized its summer camp at Granite Lake, New Hampshire, where the entire family worked for several years.
+In 1915, the family organized a summer camp at Granite Lake, New Hampshire, where they worked for several years.

-During these years, Eastman was also active in national politics, particularly in matters dealing with Indian rights, and often acted as an attorney for the Sioux at Washington.
-He also was one of the co-founders of the Society of American Indian (SAI), which pushed for freedom and self-determination for the Indians.
-In 1921, he and his wife, Elaine, separated; but were never legally divorced nor publicly acknowledged the separation.
+During these years, Eastman was also active in national politics, particularly in matters concerning Indian rights, and often acted as an attorney for the Sioux in Washington.
+He was also one of the co-founders of the Society of American Indians, which advocated for the freedom and self-determination of Indians.
+In 1921, he and his wife, Elaine, separated, but were never legally divorced nor publicly acknowledged the separation.

 From 1923-25, Eastman served as an appointed U.S. Indian inspector under President Calvin Coolidge.
 His recommendations would later serve as the basis of the Roosevelt Administration’s New Deal for the Indians, which sought freedom and self-determination.